phil-blain/CICE-Consortium-CICE-wiki/CICE-Input-Data.md

 ### _**Grid files:**_
 The tx3 grid is nominal one-degree resolution on a tripole grid.
 Grid and kmt file are provided in the grid tar file.
 Initial conditions for this grid are not yet available.

-# How to download data
-## FTP from the command line
+### FTP from the command line
-The file, listed above, for generating 50+ years of gx3 forcing data is available from an anonymous FTP.
-You can click the URL listed aove or access the file from the comman line using the following commands:
+The file for generating [50 years of gx1 forcing data](https://github.com/CICE-Consortium/CICE/wiki/CICE-Input-Data#core-ii-forcing) is available from an anonymous FTP.
+You can click the URL listed above or access the file from the command line using the following commands:

 ```
    $ ftp ftp.cgd.ucar.edu